Purdue-CS193/homework-0-Andrewtho5942/index.md

 Things I like about CS 193:
 - The course leads are cool
 - It is about computer science
+- We get to learn about things
+- Things like learning how to use github
-- 193 is a prime number
+- 193 is a prime number, that's pretty neat